Green Days / Strings: Information

-Green Days/strings is the twenty-second single by the Japanese hip hop group Lead, and the second the group released as a trio after lead vocalist and group leader Hiroki Nakadoi graduated from the group.
+"Green Days" / "Strings" is the second single the group released as a trio after lead vocalist and group leader Hiroki Nakadoi graduated from the group.
 The single continued the group's string of top-charting releases, peaking at No. 4 on the Oricon Singles Chart and remaining on the chart for four consecutive weeks.

 The single was released in four editions, a standard CD, two limited CD+DVD combo packs and a limited CD edition.
 Each edition contained different content, sans the coupling track "strings", which was available on every editions.
 The standard edition carried the two tracks, along with their corresponding instrumentals and an edited version of "Green Days", which was a shortened version of the original track.
-The CD on the type A edition contained the bonus track "Ame Nochi-kun" (雨のち君 / Rainy Moon), and the songs' corresponding instrumentals.
+The CD on the type A edition contained the bonus track "Ame Nochi-kun" (雨のち君 / "Rainy Moon"), and the songs' corresponding instrumentals.
 The DVD contained the music video and the making video of the song "Green Days."
 The type B CD carried the bonus track "Giant Steps", while the DVD portion contained a "solo focus" version of the title track (in which each member had their own version), and the recordings of each member.
-The bonus track on the type C edition was "Azayakana Sekai" (アザヤカナセカイ / Brilliant World).
+The bonus track on the type C edition was "Azayakana Sekai" (アザヤカナセカイ / "Brilliant World").